-5.4.4 Finding and repairing leaks on the public side of reticulation network
+5.3.1 Finding and repairing leaks on the public side of reticulation network

 Using information from the Wateroutlook monitoring and reporting tool, Council will monitor zones weekly to prioritise zones for leak investigation and repairs.
-Paekākāriki will be an important focus for quarter two of 2019/20, by focusing on the section of the network on the State Highway.
+Otaki will be an important focus for 2020/21, as well as monitor Paekakariki night flows for any return of the high leakage rates.

-5.4.5 Finding and repairing private leaks
+5.3.2 Finding and repairing private leaks